 A customs union is a more advanced stage than a free trade area.
 Its main objective is to overcome the trade deflection problem inherent in the free trade area agreement.

 Customs union members agree to joint tariffs when they trade with non-members.
-Hence, there is no opportunity for non-member countries to take benefits from the tariff differences.
+Hence, there is no opportunity for non-member countries to benefit from the tariff differences.

 Common market